Language-Research-Technology/ldaca-website/content/news/posts/rdc-tech-meeting/index.md

 ![Hass RDC Technical Avisory Group Meeting](Slide00.png)

 The Language Data Commons of Australia Data Partnerships (LDaCA) and the Australian Text Analytics Platform ({{< glossary_link display="ATAP" id="atap" >}}) are establishing a scalable and flexible language data and analytics commons.
-These projects will be part of the Humanities and Social Sciences Research Data Commons (HASS RDC).
+These projects will be part of the Humanities and Social Sciences Research Data Commons ({{< glossary_link display="HASS" id="hass" >}} RDC).
-The Data Commons will focus on preservation and discovery of distributed multi-modal language data collections under a variety of governance frameworks.
-This will include access control that reflects ethical constraints and intellectual property rights, including those of Aboriginal and Torres Strait Islander, migrant and Pacific communities.
+The Data Commons will focus on preservation and discovery of distributed multi-modal language {{< glossary_link display="data collections" id="data-collection" >}} under a variety of governance frameworks.
+This will include access control that reflects ethical constraints and {{< glossary_link display="intellectual property" id="intellectual-property" >}} rights, including those of Aboriginal and Torres Strait Islander, migrant and Pacific communities.

 <br>